Uberspace/lab/source/guide_etherpad.rst

 .. note::

     etherpad-lite is running on port 9001.
+Additionally, the ``--remove-prefix`` parameter is needed.

 .. include:: includes/web-backend.rst